AlaSQL/alasql/README.md

 The library is designed for:

-* Fast SQL data processing in-memory for BI and ERP applications on fat clients
+* Fast in-memory SQL data processing for BI and ERP applications on fat clients
-* Easy ETL and option for persistency by data import / manipulation / export for several formats
+* Easy ETL and options for persistency by data import / manipulation / export of several formats
 * All major browsers, Node.js, and mobile applications

-We focus on [speed](https://github.com/agershun/alasql/wiki/Speed) by taking advantage of the dynamic nature of javascript when building up queries.
-Real world solutions demand flexibility regarding where data comes from and where it is to be stored.
+We focus on [speed](https://github.com/agershun/alasql/wiki/Speed) by taking advantage of the dynamic nature of JavaScript when building up queries.
+Real-world solutions demand flexibility regarding where data comes from and where it is to be stored.
 We focus on flexibility by making sure you can [import/export](https://github.com/agershun/alasql/wiki/Import-export) and query directly on data stored in Excel (both `.xls` and `.xlsx`), CSV, JSON, TAB, IndexedDB, LocalStorage, and SQLite files.

-The library brings you the comfort of a full database engine to your javascript app.
-No, really - its working towards a full database engine complying with [most of the SQL-99](https://github.com/agershun/alasql/wiki/Supported-SQL-statements) spiced up with additional syntax for handling NoSQL (schema-less) data and graph networks.
+The library adds the comfort of a full database engine to your JavaScript app.
+No, really - it's working towards a full database engine complying with [most of the SQL-99](https://github.com/agershun/alasql/wiki/Supported-SQL-statements) spiced up with additional syntax for handling NoSQL (schema-less) data and graph networks.

 ```js